Frijol/onboarding/GLOSSARY.md

 ## linting
 The process (often through an automatic 'linter') of ensuring that a codebase adheres to syntax and style guidelines

+## onboarding
+The process of getting up to speed on a project, typically to the point of being able to make valuable contributions.
+In code projects, this can involve becoming familiar with file structure, tools, social processes and expectations, and available documentation.

 ## OSHW
 Open source hardware